druid-io/tranquility/docs/flink.md

 If you're using Flink to process your event stream, you can use Tranquility's BeamSink to send data to Druid.
 The BeamSink can be added to any DataStream object.
 The BeamSink requires a BeamFactory to propagate events.
 You will be overriding the makeBeam() function and within that using the DruidBeams builder's "buildBeam()" to build the beam.
-See the [DruidBeams documentation](druidbeams.md) for details about creating beams.
+See the [Configuration documentation](configuration.md) for details.

 It is recommended that you implement makeBeam as a lazy val so the Beam can be reused.